'Real living wage' increases to £9.50 an hour - are you due a pay rise?

 |Annual salary (3)||£18,525||£21,157.50||£17,004||£15,990||£12,577.50||£8,872.50||£8,092.50|

-It's worth noting that the national living and minimum wage usually rises every April, and Government has consulted on raising the national living wage to £9.21 from April 2021.
+It's worth noting that the national minimum wage usually rises every April, and Government has consulted on raising the national minimum wage for over 25s to £9.21 from April 2021.
+It calls this the 'national living wage', even though it is not based on an assessment of the cost of living.

-The Government has also previously set out plans to expand the national living wage to cover workers aged 23 and over from 2021, and aged 21 and over within five years.
+The Government has also previously set out plans to expand the national minimum wage to cover workers aged 23 and over from 2021, and aged 21 and over within five years.

 What does the Living Wage Foundation say?